Topshelf/Topshelf/doc/source/configuration/index.rst

 Configuring Topshelf
-""""""""""""""""""""""""

-Now that you have MassTransit installed into your project, we need to get it configured so that you can start bringing the awesome!
-First we have a quickstart which will be followed up with a few configuration examples.
+""""""""""""""""""""

+Once Topshelf has been added to your service, you can configure the service using the Topshelf configuration API.
+Topshelf uses an internal domain specific language (DSL) for configuration, along with a series of fluent builders.

 .. toctree::

     quickstart.rst
     config_api.rst
+    logging.rst